mberto79/XCALibre.jl/docs/src/examples/05_2d-inflow-using-Flux.md

 # Introduction
 ---

 In this example a simple neural network is constructed and used to define an inlet boundary condition for the x-component of the velocity vector.
-This example serves to illustrate how XCALibre.jl can easily integrate with the Julia ecosystem, and its functionality extended.
+This example serves to illustrate how other packages from the Julia ecosystem can be integrated into `XCALibre.jl` to extend its functionality.
+In particular, this example will show how to build a basic neural network using `Flux.jl` to represent a parabolic velocity profile and how this neural network can be used to define an inlet condition in `XCALibre.jl`.

 The boundary condition is injected into the solution using the builtin `DirichletFunction` boundary condition, which is designed to pass arbitrary Julia functions to a given boundary.